-- ➡ Note that this section applies only if you have more than one image loaded into the e2boxer interface. - Choose the next image in the image thumbnails window.
-This should load the new image into the main display window, and if Dynapix is on you should also observe that autoboxing has occurred. - At this point you have several options: - · you can add more reference boxes and see if the autoboxing results can be improved, - you can be satisfied with results and go straight to the cleaning stage - you can hit Clear in the main controller and start the dynamic autoboxing procedure from scratch for this (and subsequent) images - ➡ If Dynapix is on and you have added a reference box and you are noticing that the autoboxing is running slowly it can be because you have specified reference boxes in multiple images.
+- Note that this section applies only if you have more than one image loaded into the e2boxer interface. - Choose the next image in the image thumbnails image.
+This should load the new image into the main display window, and if Dynapix is on you should also observe that autoboxing has occurred. - At this point you have several options: - you can add more reference boxes and see if the autoboxing results can be improved, - · you can be satisfied with results and go straight to the cleaning stage - you can hit Clear in the main controller and start the dynamic autoboxing procedure from scratch for this (and subsequent) images - ➡ If Dynapix is on and you have added a reference box and you are noticing that the autoboxing is running slowly it can be because you have specified reference boxes in multiple images.
 Try pressing clear and starting afresh in the current image.
-This should only be a problem on lower end machines. - There are also more advanced options which give you finer control over the autoboxing process, but these should not be necessary for the demo.
-Just be aware that there are many more parameters if you aren't getting satisfactory results with the defaults.
+This should only be a problem on lower end machines. - ➡ There are also more advanced options which give you finer control over the autoboxing process, but these should not be necessary for the demo.
+Just be aware that there is more there.